1. Software Toolchain Setup

 The basic idea of this subsystem is to provide a convenient, simple and flexible platform, where the user can concentrate on implementing the actual design logic rather than taking care of the communication between the CPU/software and the design logic.
 Note that the CFS does not have direct access to memory.
 All data (and control instruction) have to be send by the CPU.

-9.4.
+5.4.
 Custom Functions Unit

 The Custom Functions Unit (CFU) is a functional unit that is integrated right into the CPU’s pipeline.
 It allows to implement custom RISC-V instructions.
 This extension option is intended for rather small logic that implements operations, which cannot be emulated in pure software in an efficient way.
 Since the CFU has direct access to the core’s register file it can operate with minimal data latency.

-9.5.
+5.5.
 Comparative Summary

 The following table gives a comparative summary of the most important factors when choosing one of the chip-internal extension options:

 Table 1.
-Comparison of On-Chip Extension Options
+Comparison of Predefined On-Chip Extension Options

 Custom Functions Unit (CFU) Custom Functions Subsystem (CFS) External Bus Interface